dougyb83/Lunas-Leopard-Geckos/README.md

   - Each of the main pages has it's own hero image of a leopard gecko to draw the user in.
 The hero images span the full width of the page but do not cover the full height.
 This is so the user can see that there is more to be seen further down the page.

-Here we can see the hero image as displayed on the contact page where the user is drawn further down the page with the visibilty of more information.
+Here we can see the hero image as displayed on the contact page where the user is drawn further down the page with the visibility of more information.

 ![screenshot](documentation/hero-image.png)